 As our cells carry out their normal functions their contents become damaged or simply outlive their usefulness.
 One part of the cell, called the lysosome, acts like a cellular 'incinerator'.
 It uses enzymes to break down unwanted materials into manageable pieces.
 Sometimes, however, the cell's garbage is too tough to be broken down.
 When this happens the garbage builds up in the lysosome, eventually impairing the function of the cell itself.
 This one type of damage - the build-up of waste within the lysosome - is a key factor in several diseases of aging, including Alzheimer's and, as we discuss here, macular degeneration and heart disease.
 The most direct solution is to supply the lysosome with new enzymes that can degrade the unmanageable waste.
 The Leading Cause of Blindness Over the Age of 65 Age-related macular degeneration is the leading cause of blindness in people over the age of 65.
-It is caused or exacerbated by the presence of chemicals called bisretinoids in the cells in the retina of our eyes.
-The lysosomes of these cells cannot break down these chemicals fast enough to prevent their accumulation.
+It is caused or exacerbated by the presence of waste products in the cells in the retina of our eyes.
+The lysosomes of these cells cannot break down this garbage fast enough to prevent its accumulation.
 Eventually, this leads to impaired vision.
+Scientists at the SENS Research Foundation Research Center are testing enzymes for their ability to restore the health of cells loaded with toxic waste products.

 The Leading Cause of Heart Attacks and Stroke Our immune system includes cells called macrophages, which protect our arteries by surrounding and 'swallowing' toxic materials.
 The lysosomes of these cells break down most of these toxins but some are beyond their ability.
 These include a particular toxin called 7KC, which is related to cholesterol.
 The accumulated 7KC in the macrophages causes them to sicken and die, and they build up in the artery walls.
 This is the basis of atherosclerosis, the plaques in our arteries that cause most age-related heart attacks and strokes.
-Scientists at the SENS Research Foundation Research Center are testing enzymes for their ability to restore the health of cells loaded with toxic bisretinoids.

 We are funding a team at Rice University to investigate the identification and introduction of enzymes capable of breaking down this toxic 7KC.
 New plaques would be prevented from happening, and existing ones would be reduced, allowing the diseased artery to heal.
 Hello.

 You've probably noticed that these two pages look different from all the others.
 We realized that sometimes the best thing for a simple message is simplicity.
 And the message on these pages is as simple as it is important.
 Support us, please.